d5555/TagEditor/README.md

 &nbsp; Right-click on a word to edit, delete, insert word, merge or split sentences.
 To merge sentences right-click on the first word of sentence.
 It is checked as **Sentence start**.
 Uncheck it and the sentence will merge with the previous sentence. <br/>
 &nbsp; To delete all newline characters and extra whitespaces in the text, select the tab **Words** and press **Remove Whitespaces**.<br/>
 Press button **Create DATA** to create training data in "simple training style" or JSON.
-You can save it in a simple text format or as a python file...<br/>
+You can save it in text, json or spacy format ...<br/>
 **Save project** for future editing. **Load project** to continue where you left.

 If you don't have a pretrained model for a given language, select the language from the list for proper tokenization: